radumocanu1/SearchAPI/README.md

 # Scraping part + analysis part (scraping_dir)
 Location: **scraping_dir/scrapingScript.py**

-The script ca be run both as standalone or as part of the POST api workflow (controlled by the application.properties values)
+The script can be run both as standalone or as part of the POST api workflow (controlled by the application.properties values)

 Parameter | Description                                                                                                 | required | application.properties |
 ---------- |-------------------------------------------------------------------------------------------------------------|----------|-----------|